GRAPHIC-Take Five: Doves versus hawks

 Economic woes have undercut the currency, languishing on the weaker side of the key 7.3 per dollar line in offshore trading CNH=D3 and resisting central bank efforts to support it through stronger-than-consensus official midpoint fixings.

-Every data point is being watched closely.
-Next up are consumer and factory price data this weekend, with industrial output and retail sales out on the 15th.
+Every data point is being watched closely. - China's consumer prices returned to positive territory in August while factory-gate price declines slowed, data showed on Saturday.

 Escalating tit-for-tat tensions with the United States are another worry.
 Washington is debating cutting off chip tech access to Huawei and SMIC; Beijing has reportedly banned official use of iPhones.

-Chinese President Xi Jinping will be spared hard questions at this weekend's G-20 summit in India: He's , another worrying sign of distancing between China and the West.
+Chinese President Xi Jinping, meanwhile, skipped a weekend G-20 summit in India -- another worrying sign of distancing between China and the West.

 4/ A PESKY GENIE